Xuxa 5: Release and reception

-Xuxa 5 was released on August 1, 1990 by Som Livre in CD, cassette and LP formats.
+Xuxa 5 was released on August 1, 1990, by Som Livre in CD, cassette and LP formats.
 The album reaching rapid popularity thanks to "Lua de Cristal" song recorded by Xuxa, and theme eponymous film released together.
 In 1991, the album was released in Argentina on tape, but without authorization, being a bootleg.
 "Lua de Cristal" reached #1 in the official parade of Brazil, and its Spanish language version reached 35 position in the Top Latin Pop Songs Chart of Billboard, staying for seven consecutive weeks.
 With only LP Xuxa 5 sales and their first album in Spanish, the host earned 2.7 million dollars in an interval of two years, according to the Brazilian magazine Veja.
-The album sold more than 1 million copies in Brazil, being certified platinum by Associação Brasileira de Produtores de Discos (ABPD).
+The album sold 1.8 million copies in Brazil, being certified platinum by Associação Brasileira de Produtores de Discos (ABPD).

 Xuxa 5 was re-released in 1995 and 1996 on K7 and CD, in 2006 on CD re-released in celebration of Xuxa's 20 years on Globo Network.
 Has the same catalog number from the other versions, but different barcode and art.
 In 2013 was relaunched by Som Livre in partnership with Xuxa Produções.
 The disc is part of the collection box Xou da Xuxa.